mwinokan/MolParse/docs/source/index.rst

 import molparse as mp
 sys = mp.parse(file)

-This will return a hierarchical System object (for .pdb and .gro files) which is structured as follows:
+This will return a hierarchical :class:`.System` object (for .pdb and .gro files) which is structured as follows:

 ::